 Need to take care: Nutritional Value of spinach is high when it is taken fresh.

-Myths about spinach: Many people think spinach is a rich source of iron.
+Myths about spinach: There is a myth around does spinach has iron?
+Many people think spinach is a rich source of iron.
 Spinach does have iron but its dietary absorption is a problem because it also contains iron absorption-inhibiting substances.
 These substances prevent absorption of iron in the body.